Updates, commentary, training and advice on immigration and asylum law

 Asylum appeals incoming

 In 2022, 76% of initial asylum decisions by the Home Office were grants of protection.
 As a percentage, that is an historic high not seen since since the 1980s, when there were far fewer asylum claims being made.
-It is therefore not completely surprising that the grant has dropped, however the size of the drop indicates a problem.
+It is therefore not completely surprising that the grant has dropped, although the size of the drop, to 47% in 2024, indicates a problem.

-However, because of the sheer number of decisions being made, there are also now a lot of asylum seekers being refused asylum: 29,189 this year, up to the end of September.
-We have already seen that the number of asylum appeals being lodged has increased significantly and in the year ending September 2024 the First-tier Tribunal received around 30,000 asylum appeals.
+Because of the sheer number of decisions being made, there are also now a lot of asylum seekers being refused asylum: 44,433 in 2024.
+We have already seen that the number of asylum appeals being lodged has increased significantly and in 2024 the First-tier Tribunal received 36,552 asylum appeals up from 21,339 in 2023.

 There is a further problem which exacerbates the situation: there are no lawyers left.
 That’s because legal aid rates are so low that lawyers cannot afford to do the work any more.
 This may well be a cause for celebration for some, but it risks serious unfairness and causes significant problems to the tribunal system.

 Already, even before the increase in the number of appeals being lodged, around half of asylum seekers were unable to find a legal aid lawyer.
 That proportion is going to fall.
-We don’t grow on trees and the recent announcement of an increase does not seem likely to take effect any time soon.
+We don’t grow on trees and last year’s announcement of an increase has yet to take effect.
 Even once it does, assuming it is sufficient to enable the sector to grow rather than merely to slow the decline, it will take time to expand the pool of available legal aid lawyers.

 The lack of lawyers means that many asylum seekers will go unrepresented.
 As well as being unfair and risking bad outcomes, including return of refugees to situations of persecution, it builds in additional delays and will make it much harder to reduce the appeal backlog.
 It takes a lot longer for judges to deal with appeals where there is no lawyer involved.